Agency for Social Analyses (ASA) and Institute of Philosophy and Sociology at Bulgarian Academy of Sciences (IPS - BAS)

-Founded in 1994, the Agency for Social Analyses (ASA) is an independent, non-profit making, public policy oriented Think-Tank organization.
-The Agency has excellence in qualitative and quantitative research methods, analyses and in consultations and peer reviews on social, economic and political issues.
+Founded in 1994, the Agency for Social Analyses (ASA) is an independent, non-profit making, public policy-oriented Think-Tank organization.
+The Agency has excellence in qualitative and quantitative research methods, innovating analyses, and peer reviews on social, economic, and political issues.

-The ASA is specialized in social and institutional assessment, in development of social marketing programs, and also in design, conduct and analyses of qualitative research and quantitative social and political surveys on behalf of various national and international public bodies, including governmental and non-governmental organizations, trade unions, companies, foundations.
+The ASA is specialized in social and institutional assessment, in development of social marketing programs, and in design, conduct and in-depth analyses of qualitative and quantitative data on behalf of various national and international public bodies, including academic, scientific and research communities, governmental and non-governmental organizations, trade unions, companies, foundations.

 The Agency monitors the changes and trends of the hottest ethnic, social, moral, economic, and political issues at national and cross-national perspectives.
 The subjects covered by its activities are wide-ranging, but for the last years its focus has been on social inequalities (gender, ethnic, generational, religion, rural v/s urban), poverty, deprivation, social exclusion and inclusion, ethnic, national and European identities, Roma issues, labour market and employment, quality of life.
 The database of the ASA consists of highly complex datasets of social data, covering wide-range social, economic, and political issues for the period 1994 – 2020, including the only in the country dataset of subjective poverty.

 The Agency works in cooperation and collaboration with leading academic and research organizations, experts, social, economic and political scientists from all over the world.
 The ASA inspires an open dialogue between social scientists, researchers, opinion leaders and policy makers.